getgauge/docs.gauge.org/writing-specifications.rst

 A specification is a business test case which describes a particular feature of the application that needs testing.
 Gauge specifications support a ``.spec`` or ``.md`` file format and these specifications are written in a syntax similar to Markdown.

+.. cssclass:: key-points

-| Every spec can contain one or more :ref:`longstart-scenarios`.
+    * Every spec can contain one or more :ref:`longstart-scenarios`.
-| Every spec can be marked with labels using :ref:`longstart-tags`.
+    * Every spec can be marked with labels using :ref:`longstart-tags`.

 .. _specs_directory: